 Manual submission of SARs is also possible but will take longer than online submission, and you will not receive any acknowledgment of SARs sent this way.
-The NCA have produced several preferred forms which you can download from their website if you intend to make your report on paper.
+The NCA has produced several preferred forms which you can download from its website if you intend to make your report on paper.

 Are you requesting consent?

 ‘Consent’ is what you are seeking when you submit an authorised disclosure under Part 7 of the Proceeds of Crime Act 2002 (POCA).
-You only need to seek consent if you know or suspect that you will be carrying out an activity which would be considered money laundering under sections 327, 328 or 329 of POCA.
-If you are simply reporting about someone else's money laundering, you do not need consent.
+You only need to seek consent if you know or suspect that you will be dealing in some way with criminal property that may amount to an offence under sections 327, 328 or 329 of POCA (a prohibited act).
+If you are making a report about someone else's suspected money laundering, you do not need consent.
 In this case you will be making what is known as a required disclosure.